yiisoft/yii2/docs/guide/concept-events.md

 when the event it is attached to is triggered.
 You can use any of the following callbacks:

 - a global PHP function specified as a string (without parentheses), e.g., `'trim'`;
-- an object method specified as an array of an object and a method name as a string (without parenthess), e.g., `[$object, 'methodName']`;
+- an object method specified as an array of an object and a method name as a string (without parentheses), e.g., `[$object, 'methodName']`;
 - a static class method specified as an array of a class name and a method name as a string (without parentheses), e.g., `[$class, 'methodName']`;
 - an anonymous function, e.g., `function ($event) { ... }`.